dojojon/phaser/dungeon/add_a_player.md

 # The Dungeon

-You can find our more by starting at the [beginining](readme.md).
+You can find our more by starting at the [beginning](readme.md).

 ## Add a Player

 In this section we are going to add a player to the game.
 This builds on the project structure and states we created in the previous step.
-If you want to jump right in you can use the code in the ```add_a_player``` folder.
+If you want to jump right in you can use the code in the ```add_a_player``` folder as a starting point for the steps below.

 1. First lets tell Phaser to load our sprite sheets containing the player.
 In the ```load.js``` game state add the following to the ```preload()``` method.
 One sprite sheet contains a male charater, the other female.
 Save the file.